JohnsonLabJanelia/FetchGamePhysics/README.md

 ## TODO
 - [x] Trajectory planner for picking up the cube and place it on the goal.
+- [ ] Integrate three robots, working tables, ramp to complete the scene.
 - [ ] Integration with ur_rtde and UR offline simulator.
 - [ ] Integration with real robot.